yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-6-advanced-components.md

 # Conclusion

-So, in this tutorial, we looked at how we could further break up our growing application into more components and start passing information from a parent component, our `Homepage.vue` component, to individual `Item.vue` components.
+So, in this tutorial, we looked at how we could further break up our growing application into more components and start passing information from a parent component, our `Home.vue` component, to individual `Item.vue` components.

 We've covered some of the main benefits of breaking down a large, growing application into a series of smaller components.
 We also looked at how we could pass information between both a parent component and a series of child components using `props`.